emmanuelq2/Principles-of-Machine-Learning/Clustering-and-Recommenders/README.md

 **Recommender Systems** contains an overview of recommender systems and matrix factorization.

-**Recommender Models** contains a short practical introduction to building and evaluating clustering models.
+**Recommender Models** contains a short practical introduction to building and evaluating recommender models.

 ## Labs